Maine Home Energy Loans & Financing: Complete Guide

 The question we hear in nearly every assessment: "I know there's money available.
-I just cannot figure out which programs apply to me, whether I can combine them, and what I'll actually end up paying."
+I just cannot figure out which loans and programs apply to me, whether I can combine them, and what I'll actually end up paying."

 This article lays out the major financing options available to Maine homeowners for energy improvements, compared side by side.
 The goal is to help you understand what is available, how the options differ, and how to combine them for the lowest out-of-pocket cost.